OceanEye-Project/OceanEye-QT/README.md

 ### Application Guide

-1. First-time startup will take you on the project launcher.
+1. First-time startup will take you to the project launcher.
 You should see a page:

     ![Startup view of the application](example_images/startup.png)